AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ### Field at a specific array index

-When you want to map the value of the source to a specific index in an array, follow the example below:
+When you want to map the source value to a specific index in an array in your transformed data, follow the example below:

 **Sample JSON file**